RankFlowDigital/TimeLogger/README.md

 - Settings are stored per organization, so different teams can use different intensities without redeploying the app.

 ## Roll-Call Audio
 Place a `rollcall.mp3` file inside `app/static/sounds/`.
-The frontend references `/static/sounds/rollcall.mp3` when a roll call modal opens.
+The frontend references `/static/sounds/rollcall.mp3` when a roll call modal opens, and the clip only plays for the teammate who actually received the prompt.
 Any short attention-grabbing clip works; keep it lightweight (<200 KB) to avoid slow loads.

+## Shift Scheduling & Attendance Rules
+- Admins can create reusable shift templates from **Admin → Shifts** by picking a weekday, start/end time (must span exactly 9 hours), and one or more teammates.
+Behind the scenes each template enforces 7.5 hours of work, 30 minutes of paid short breaks, and 1 hour of unpaid lunch.
+- A teammate can only hold one active shift per weekday.
+Removing a teammate from a template immediately frees that slot without deleting the template.
+- Users can only start work/lunch/break sessions while an assigned shift is active.
+Time tracked outside the scheduled window is ignored in history/summary calculations.
+- Overbreak deductions, late roll-call penalties, and roll-call prompts only apply if the event occurs inside the user’s scheduled shift.
+- The roll-call scheduler now filters to teammates who both have an open work session and an active shift window, so night crews and off-duty staff never hear alerts.

 ## Running Locally
 ```bash